LeanderBB/YAL/README.md

 ```

 ## Compiler Call
-This will generate an output file called a.out.yalb, which an be changed with the -o
+This will generate an output file called yalc.out, which an be changed with the -o
 option.
 ```
 $ yalc --dump-ast test.yal